Dronzillla/vu_sa_lab1/README.md

 - The front end is built using the Jinja2 templating engine, without any additional front-end libraries.
 - Unit tests for all API routes were implemented using pytest, achieving 100% test coverage.

-## How to use this Project locally
+## How to run this project locally
 1. **Create folder for your project (you can use any name)**:
     ```sh
     mkdir project_api